Minors for TU Delft students

 Please note: The timetables, education periods and semesters in Leiden and Rotterdam may deviate from the TU Delft minor period.
 Also, some minors may take longer than one semester.
 Passing the minor is subject to the regulations of the degree programme under which your preferred minor falls.
 If you have any questions about this, please contact the minor coordinator of the minor in question.

-Once you have examined the range of thematic minors and made your decision, see here for how to register for the minor of your choice.
-You should register for TU Delft, LDE, and Leiden and Rotterdam thematic minors via MyTUDelft (Osiris).
+Once you have examined the range of thematic minors and made your decision, check when you need to register for the minor of your choice.
+You should register for TU Delft, joint, and Leiden and Rotterdam thematic minors via MyTUDelft.

-Be aware that, once you have been given a place in a selection minor, you may no longer de-register in order to register for a non-selection minor.
+Be aware that, once you have been given a place in a selection minor, you may no longer de-register in order to register for a non-selection minor during the other registration periods.

 The central minor administration is responsible for the registration and placement process.
 If a selection or admissibility check is required in advance, this selection will be carried out by the specific minor.
 A minor coordinator is not authorized to place students and will refer you to the applicable procedure or central minor administration.